giggl/giggl_sokudo/README.md

 const client = new Client("localhost", 3015, {
     autoReconnect: true, //should the connection be broken, auto reconnect to the server
     heartbeatInterval: 250, // in millisconds, sends these to make sure the connection is still active, note that if the server sends any message that also counts as a heartbeat refresh.
-    replay: true, // While theres a disconnect, cache messages and replay them to the server noce reconnected, note that for messages send before the 'ready' event, this will be done either way.
+    replay: true, // While theres a disconnect, cache messages and replay them to the server once reconnected, note that for messages send before the 'ready' event, this will be done either way.
 })
 ```
 To use a Handler: